adrianrdntnu/IDATA2304-Project-Group13/README.md

 * Login page with username and password
 * Modify fake value generator to include time of day as a variable
 * Add mechanism to detect if any values are out of the ordinary
+* Use real-life sensors stationed in a real-life greenhouse instead of fake numbers.

 ## References